MechWild/murphpad-zmk-config/README.md

 Later revisions of the MurphPad add jumpers to simplify this process for boards with alternate power pins [in the same place as nice!nano `RAW`](https://nicekeyboards.com/docs/nice-nano/pinout-schematic), but this can be done on all known versions.

 :warning: If using a nice!nano v2 without a battery, its `RAW` pin does not always deliver consistent voltage.
 This can result in the OLED turning off immediately after boot, or failing to turn on.
-Refer to [step 1 of this section](#the-oled-can-be-a-bit-finicky) for troubleshooting steps.
+Unfortunately, the only guaranteed fix is to add a battery; occasionally it will work after a reset [as described in step 1](#the-oled-can-be-a-bit-finicky).

 ---